Real Estate Office Manager: Job Description and Career Info

 Real Estate Office Manager Job Description

 Real estate office managers may handle administrative, clerical, and financial duties.
-For example, while some managers may focus on resolving tenet complaints, while others may be required to help coordinate the sale or rental of properties and homes.
+For example, while some managers may focus on resolving tenet complaints, others may be required to help coordinate the sale or rental of properties and homes.
 Accordingly duties may range from inspecting grounds and contacting repair companies to collecting rent and negotiating contracts.
 To do so, managers may need to visit properties, meet with prospective clients, and maintain a database of service providers, such as plumbing or electrical contractors.

 Office Management Duties